Ask any long-term landlord and they will probably say they have experienced the highs and lows of property management.

 Far too many novice investors concentrate on the cost of property management.

 This is especially the case for new landlords whose properties might be negative cash flow for the first few years.

 Rather than recognising that you can get what you pay for, they opt to appoint a cheap property manager to supposedly save some pennies.

-Of course, this is never a good idea because usually the reason why a particular agency only charges a pittance is because they’re not that good.
+Of course, this is never a good idea because usually, the reason why a particular agency only charges a pittance is that they’re not that good.

 The price you could end up paying will potentially be far greater than paying for an expert to look after such a valuable asset as your investment property.